Offices in River Falls, Eau Claire and La Crosse. Serving All of Western Wisconsin and Minnesota. Learn more

 As mentioned above, speed and alcohol account for several fatalities on snowmobiles.
 However, other factors that can play a part in snowmobiling accidents include:

 If you have lost a loved one in a snowmobiling accident, you are probably experiencing a whirlwind of emotions.
 Unless you were there when it happened, you are most likely wondering what went wrong and who was responsible for the accident.
 Snowmobiling accidents can leave victims in the cold snow for hours, if not days.
 Head trauma, sheer impact, and freezing are all leading causes of death in snowmobiling accidents.

-If you have been a victim in a snowmobiling accident, you need to seek legal advice from a personal injury attorney.
+If you have been a victim of a snowmobile accident, you need to seek legal advice from a personal injury attorney.
 Whether you were a driver, a passenger, or an innocent bystander, you do have options.
-You may be eligible for financial compensation for your pain and suffering including damages for:
+Above all, you may be eligible for financial compensation for your pain and suffering including damages for:

-At Bye, Goff & Rohde, we work with specialists and officers to get to the bottom of what happened, and we can determine your chance of winning a lawsuit against the person or persons responsible for your injury.
+At Bye, Goff & Rohde, we work with specialists and officers to get to the bottom of what happened.
+In addition, we can determine your chance of winning a lawsuit against the person or persons responsible for your injury.
 To speak to an attorney about your snowmobiling injury, contact the personal injury lawyers at Bye, Goff & Rohde for a free consultation.